 Net Exposure = Long Exposure + Short Exposure (as shorts are a negative %)

 * Where options are present, the value used is the underlying exposure adjusted by delta (i.e. number of contracts * 100 * stock price * delta)

 FatAlpha Market Neutral Strategy

 The performance of FatAlpha Market Neutral is based on the returns of a real money personal account with Interactive Brokers.
 The inception date of the Market Neutral Strategy was September 21st 2015.
 The benchmark is QuantShares US Market Neutral Value ETF (CHEF).
+The strategy was implemented from September 2015 – July 2018.
 Benchmark returns include dividends reinvested net of tax.

 Any investor can source short ideas by looking at the opposite end of a value model.
 The problem with this is that overvalued stocks may produce highly positive returns during bull markets.
 For example in 1999, the most expensive stocks rose 70% (see the table above, last row).
 To correct for this issue, I created a model that combines valuation with “red flags”.
 Red flags are factors/characteristics (eg. high debt) that negatively affects expensive stocks/problematic growth stories much more than cheap stocks.
 This increases the probability significantly that these stocks will drop in value.
 Each factor on its own has been tested, and combined they produce both a higher and smoother result.
 Focusing on the most expensive stocks and after applying an industry diversification and $2m minimum volume filter results in a basket of 20 shorts dropping 16% annually over an 18-year period.
 This is the model used in the market neutral strategy.
-It should be noted that some critical data that affect the results (eg. borrow rate) could not be backtested due to lack of data.
-As a result, I consider the strategy still in beta form, and will have an update and conclusion by the end of 2017.
+It should be noted that some critical data that affect the results (eg. borrow rate, stock availability) could not be backtested due to lack of data.